artylope/artylope-jekyll/_works/03_vault.md

 - By having a searchable repository, discovery of how and what data exists can already alleviate much of the frustration.
 - Another opportunity will be standardising the request and approval process so that each agency do not need to create and maintain their own.

-# Mock Up #
+# Early Mocks #
   Based on the research, I came up with a mock up of a data repository system that lets data requestors discover, request and download data and the data owners to upload, approve and track data usage.
 Below is the flow of the system.
   <div><img class="shadow" src="/img/works_vault/vault_mockupflow.png"></div>

-# Vault Design System #
+# Implementing Vault Design System #
 I developed the design system for Vault so that the UI components can look consistent across the screen.
+That includes setting up the common atomic components, deciding on the brand and system colors, as well as a responsive grid for the different layouts that Vault require.
 <div><img class="shadow" src="/img/works_vault/vault_designsystem.png"></div>